scraed/scraedBlog/src/content/posts/dmtheory/Fastest_Way__Diffusion_Model_Theory_I.md

 When I first learned about diffusion models, I was introduced to them as a type of variational autoencoder (VAE) applied to a series of quantities $\mathbf{x}_0, \dots, \mathbf{x}_T$.
 Deriving the forward and reverse processes required lengthy derivations spanning multiple pages, dense with priors, posteriors, Bayesian theorems, and mathematical intricacies.
 Later, I encountered the stochastic differential equation (SDE) perspective, which frames diffusion models through Fokker-Planck and Kolmogorov backward equations—concepts no simpler to grasp than the VAE approach.

 This blog series aims to provide a concise, self-contained, and rigorous introduction to diffusion models, specifically from the perspective of Langevin dynamics.
-In my opinion, the key to understanding diffusion models lies in understanding the following relation:
+The key to understanding diffusion models lies in understanding the following triangle relation:
 ![foo](forward-backward-langevin.png)
 which illustrates the connection among the forward, backward diffusion process and the Langevin dynamics.